jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 # 2. Status

 This document is currently under open discussions.
-This document is a product of the Uniform Network Stack Integration [1] and aims to describe the architecture of the IEEE802.15.4 radio hardware abstraction layer, required by the IEEE802.15.4 lower layers.

 The content of this document is licensed with a Creative Commons CC-BY-SA license.

 ## 2.1 Terminology
 This memo uses the [RFC2119](https://www.ietf.org/rfc/rfc2119.txt) terminology